leoniemclaughlin7/cafe-board/docs/README.md

 # Agile

-Café-Board was developed using the Agile Development Methodology.
+Café-Board was developed using Agile Development Methodology.
 A detailed overview of the Agile process is available [here.](../docs/AGILE.md)